Applicants must meet the following admission requirements:

 - 3.0 minimum overall undergraduate grade point average.

-- A minimum grade of B- is required for Introduction to Audiology and Neurological Foundations of Communication
+- A minimum grade of B- is required for Communication Sciences & Disorders courses including, Introduction to Audiology and Neurological Foundations of Communication

 - Complete the Graduate Records Examination (GRE)